adewunmiadj19/Inventory-Management-Dashboard/README.md

 ## Key Insights

-•	Top Revenue-Generating Products include Monitor 24 inch,  Wireless Mouse, and Camera Zoom
+•	Top Revenue-Generating Products is Monitor 24 inch

 •	The West region appears to be among the most active in terms of transactions.

 •	Retail customers contributed slightly more revenue than wholesalers, indicating strong B2C sales performance.

 •	Wireless Mouse, Bluetooth speaker, and smartwatch Y has a high return rate, signaling possible product quality issues.

+•  Discounted prices translated to higher sales return mostly on products like Monitor 24inch, Bluetooth speaker, and Wireless Mouse

 •	Restocks closely follow top-selling items, confirming alignment between demand and supply.